 But great celebrations are about more than dancing.

-They're about creating moments that guests carry with them long after the last song ends.
+They're about creating moments that people carry with them long after the event ends.

-And that's where Entertainment Design truly begins to distinguish itself.
+And that's where Entertainment Design begins to distinguish itself.

 It's not about designing a dance floor.